SAIC H5

-The SAIC H5 (尚界H5 (Shàngjiè H5)), is a battery electric and range extender mid-size crossover SUV manufactured by SAIC Motor in collaboration with Huawei.
+The SAIC H5 (尚界H5 (Shàngjiè H5)) is a battery electric and range extender mid-size crossover SUV manufactured by SAIC Motor in collaboration with Huawei.
 Based on the later released MGS6 EV, it is the first model of the SAIC sub-brand of the Harmony Intelligent Mobility Alliance.

-The English name of the brand 尚界 (Shàngjiè) is SAIC, which is also the name of its manufacturer, SAIC Motor.
+The marque is SAIC is also the name of its manufacturer.

 History

 The H5 is the first model SAIC has developed with Huawei.
-It is a 5-door mid-size SUV with all-electric and range-extended powertrain options.
-It is set to launch in September of 2025.
+It is a 5-door mid-size crossover SUV with all-electric and range-extended powertrain options.
+Final major regulatory procedures were completed in July 2025.

 Teasers of the H5 were first shown in July 2025.
 The H5 is assembled in the Lingang area of Shanghai, located close to Tesla's Gigafactory 3.

 Pre-sales of the H5 started on August 25, 2025 as the cheapest model of any HIMA brand.
 The H5 officially launched on September 23, 2025.